simoncblyth/opticks/notes/issues/packaging-opticks-and-externals-for-use-on-gpu-cluster.rst

 ----------

 1. rearrange the position of libraries such as OptiX to make packaging simpler
-2. develop python or bash
+2. develop python + bash scripts to make tarball

 Naming the Opticks distribution